-Beyers offers you a variety of choices when planning to replace your windows.
+Beyers offers you lots of choices when planning to replace your windows.

 Stop by our window and door showroom and see first-hand how the top window and door brands function and look.

 Beyers Window & Door is recognized as one of the premier window and door companies in the Centennial and Metro Denver area.
-Talk to our experienced staff when looking for new windows.
 Our window specialists can help you choose the right combination of styles, features, hardware, accessories and more.
-We’re dedicated to providing Denver area homeowners with:
+We’re dedicated to providing:

 - Expert advice